 Many homeowners embarking on a new build feel out of their depth.
 It can be overwhelming dealing with industry jargon, regulations, registration, permits and insurance rules - as a consequence people often rush the all-important builder appointment process.

 Often unconsciously, we make ‘custom vs volume’ purchase decisions every day.
-When we purchase clothes, food, accommodation, haircuts or travel we all consider convenience and price over amenity and a tailored solution.
+When we buy clothes, food, even haircuts we evaluate convenience and price over amenity and a bespoke solution.

 Firstly, a broad definition of the two formats -